 There has been a 200 percent increase in the time spent on mobile lock screens in the past year while an average user spends at least 25 minutes to consume content on Glance every day, a report said on Thursday.

-Glance is the world’s first ‘screen zero’ platform that uses lock screens of devices, especially smartphones, to deliver personalized, locally relevant, and live content to users.
+Glance is the world’s first ‘screen zero’ platform that uses lock screens of devices, especially smartphones, to deliver users’ personalized, locally relevant, and live content.

 According to the report by Glance, an InMobi group company, average smartphone users in India unlock their smartphones at least 70 times a day out of which 50 times they do it just to consume contents pushed on the lock screens.